Go To Top

 That happens for these reasons:

-• Auto buyers are allowed to buy cars with smaller down payments -- or even no down payments.
+• Many people buy cars with a small down payment -- or even no down payment.

-• Dealerships may take trade-ins that are "upside down" and add the deficiency to the new car loan.
+• Dealerships may take "upside down" trade-ins and add the deficiency to the new car loan.

 • Buyers may wrap purchasing costs, such as transfer fees or extended warranties, into their loans.

-• Today's auto loans are available with much longer terms, with the average about six years.
-It can take years to pay the balance down below the car's cash value.
+• Today's auto loans are available with much longer terms, with an average of about six years.
+Paying the balance below the car's cash value can take years.
 The average auto loan length is now 69.5 months, according to Edmunds.com.

 These trends increase the odds that your car may lose value faster than you can pay down its loan balance.
 That can leave you in a financially risky position.